Devex/article_json/README.md

     test_ref_doc_exported_apple.json
 ```

-You can also update _all_ the different exported versions of the reference document _(amp, apple_news, facebook, google_doc, html and plain_text)_ by running the following command:
+You can also update _all_ the different exported versions of the reference document _(amp, apple_news, google_doc, html and plain_text)_ by running the following command:

 ```
 $ ./bin/update_reference_document.sh